The Five College Consortium

 Students in Mentored courses also have one-on-one tutorials with a professional language mentor trained in language pedagogy.
 The individual sessions allow each student to get help with his/her particular questions and concerns.
 The language mentor goes over written homework, explains grammatical concepts, and engages the student in skill-building activities.
 Language mentors also work with students who are already fluent speakers of a language but who need to learn to read and write in the language.

-Currently offered in Mentored format:
+Currently offered in Mentored format: Hindi-Urdu, Persian, Swahili, and Turkish.

 Supervised Independent Courses

 Supervised Independent courses offer students with excellent language skills an opportunity to study a variety of less commonly taught languages independently.
 Students approved for Supervised Independent language study are highly motivated, have a record of past success in language learning, and demonstrate readiness to undertake independent work.
-Courses emphasize development of oral skills.
+Courses emphasize development of oral (speaking) and listening skills.

-Currently offered in Supervised Independent format:
+Recently offered in Supervised Independent format:

 Languages of the Americas: Haitian Creole